jondashkyle/archive/entries/2019-04-19-pct/_logs-2.md

+July 31

+- slept in until almost 9am!
+Very rested.
+- Got breakfast and planned the resupply

+July 30

+- the alarm went off at 4:30 and I began to break down camp
+- Started a brief road walk down the highway to where the trail intersects, barely enough light to see as the day before the new moon
+- Hopped on trail and started a brief climb up to Hat Creek Rim, which we’d follow for much of the day
+- Was super cold, kept my jacket on and zipped up this entire time
+- Reached an observation area at the top and got a good view of Mount Lassen behind us, and the snow covered peak of Mount Shasta ahead
+- Began following the trail as it hugged the edge of the rim, incredible watching then sun ride from up here
+- After several days of walking in densely wooded forest I can eagerly say I prefer the expansiveness of these drier open spaces.
+Altho often bitter and more exposed, I greatly enjoy the slow motion parallax effect perceived throughout the day while traversing 30 miles in a straight line.
+There is also something distinctly planetary feeling about seeing such a wide area move past you at the speed of a walk.
+- by 10am the sun was high enough to begin really warming things up.
+Tried to recall how cold I was this morning!
+- Stopped for lunch and some much needed water after around 18 miles at cache 22, which is maintained by a volunteer and funded by donations.
+Without this the water carry would be extremely heavy, just like being back in the desert.
+- Had lunch with a small group gathered in the shade nearby.
+An older couple discussed wanting a new cooking solution, and I haven’t used my stove and cook kit once since leaving the Sierra.
+I sold it to them on the spot!
+Now don’t need to package and ship it home.
+- Got going again around 11:45 and the sun was at full blast
+- Began descending onto a lava field.
+Huge boulders of solidified lava as dark as night.
+Their irregular shapes made them very uncomfortable to walk on, and with several hundred miles on my shoes there is very little cushion left
+- Passed mile 1400!
+- After walking on the volcanic rock for a few miles I noticed through the brush a freshly paved road.
+I checked the map and it paralleled the trail for a few miles.
+No brained to give the feet a rest and walk that for a bit!
+- After reaching the point where the road intersected the trail I noticed a dirt road on the map which led to high voltage power lines.
+Those appeared to lead directly back to the trail right where I needed to be, as opposed to walking the paved road I was on north and adding unnecessary miles to get back on trail.
+- Decided to give it a shot, and sure enough there was a dirt road under the power lines!
+- Walked that until the road terminated at a scramble down next to a hydroelectric plant.
+I knew the trail was somewhere near here, but unsure where, so I pulled up my position on the map.
+The trail was only 100 yards away directly below me.
+Amazing!
+- Found The trail and rested at a nice cold creek for around 30 minutes, the pumper showed up and we continued to rest for another 30
+- Our plan was to hitch into the town of Burney to resupply for a 3.5 day push to Dunsmuir, but now we began discussing simply stopped at the Burney Mountain Guest Ranch to rest and do a modest resupply.
+- Finally got going to do the next 2.5 miles into the ranch
+- Arrived and got two beds in the bunk house, of which we were the only guests!
+Much cheaper than a private room and effectively the same.
+- Had dinner and caught up with two other hikers staying the night
+- Washed up and caught up with friends and family by the pool
+- Got to sleep by around 9:30

+Mile 1409.7
+Miles 32.4
+N 40.954622°  W 121.559222°

 July 29

 - slept in till 7:30 which was amazing, best nights sleep in a very long time with the river in the bg